“But his delight is in the law of the Lord, and in that law doth he meditate day and night” (Psalm 1:2).

 “These (Bereans) were more noble than those in Thessalonica, in that they received the Word with all readiness of mind, and searched the scriptures daily, whether these things were so” (Acts 17:11).

 4) When God’s people are starving spiritually, they turn all their focus on the pulpit and place unrealistic expectations upon the preacher.
-They are almost invariably frustrated because the pastor is “not feeding us.”
+They are invariably frustrated because the pastor is “not feeding us.”

 No pastor can be everything to the people which God intends to be.
 “The Lord is my shepherd.”
+He alone.

-5) When God’s people are not living in the Word, even when they do open it, they cannot find their way around in it.
+5) If God’s people are not living in the Word, even when they do open it, they cannot find their way around in it.
 Its truths are mysteries, its riches are lost to them, and its instructions go unheeded.
 They walk in darkness.

 “Thy word is a lamp unto my feet, a light unto my path…” (Psalm 119:105).